-Sister and I are only 14 months apart in age.
+My sister and I are only 14 months apart in age.
 My mother once told me that she was "beside herself" to discover that she was pregnant again when her youngest of six children (me) was only 4 months old.
-For my part, a sibling closer to my age was a blessing - the next youngest at our revolving door of a house was 8 and part of a group of three "halfsies" that was getting shuffled around to grandparents and an ex-husband - looooong story there...my parent had several families going at once....anyhoo, sister and I were very close growing up.
-We've had our differences, but you can't pick and choose your siblings like you can your friends, so we are "stuck like chuck" with each other, no matter what.
+For my part, a sibling closer to my age was a blessing - the next youngest at our revolving door of a house was 8 and part of a group of three "halfsies" that was getting shuffled around to grandparents and an ex-husband - looooong story there...my parent had several families going at once....anyhoo, sister and I were close growing up.
+We've had our differences, but you can't pick and choose your siblings like you can your friends!
 We aren't just half or step sisters - we're the real deal.

 Sister, age 11

-So I wanted her to have a great birthday...when she told me our mother said no to her simple request of her Toasted Oatmeal Cookies and the recipe, I thought : I can make you that.
-And I did!
+I want her to have a great birthday...when she told me our mother said no to her request of her Toasted Oatmeal Cookies and the recipe, I thought: I can make you that.
+So I did!

 2 1/2 c. old fashioned oats